sagemath/sagecell/doc/embedding.rst

 instance contains form elements) since those form elements are copied to a hidden form outside of the embedded context.
 However, in such a case, it may not be optimal for external form submission to include Sage Cell elements.
-To prevent this issue, the following javascript can be used before and after form submission to move and restore the Sage Cell::
+To prevent this issue, the following JavaScript can be used before and after form submission to move and restore the Sage Cell::

    sagecell.moveInputForm(sagecellInfo); // before submission